Bukolad/MOMA-Dashboard-Analysis/README.md

 Additionally, some entries are categorized under “Unknown”, which likely indicates either missing nationality data or artists whose origins could not be definitively identified.

 # Conclusion
 The MoMA Dashboard provides a powerful analytical lens into the Museum of Modern Art’s collection, revealing critical patterns in artist demographics, artwork mediums, acquisition timelines, and global representation.
-Through interactive visualizations and curated data views, the dashboard surfaces both strengths and disparities in the collection’s makeup—empowering stakeholders to make informed, data-driven decisions.
+Through interactive visualizations and curated data views, the dashboard surfaces both strengths and disparities in the collection’s makeup empowering stakeholders to make informed, data-driven decisions.

 The insights uncovered highlight areas of excellence, such as MoMA’s strong holdings in painting, photography, and mid-to-late 20th-century works.
 At the same time, they draw attention to gaps in gender representation, underrepresented regions, and limited diversity in medium and classification.
 The clear trends in acquisition timing also offer opportunities to streamline institutional workflows and improve planning.